 Like Capital One, great innovation cultures will find ways to cut red tape and provide innovative solutions for the members of their organization who need it most.

-Changing the Paradigms for Innovation and People
+Changing the Paradigms for Innovation Culture and People

-A successful business must understand the metrics you use for innovation, for employee rewards, for sales goals, and so on.
+A successful business must understand the metrics you use for innovation, employee rewards, sales goals, and so on.
 These metrics must be in line with the culture so that employees provide their best work and bring their innovative ideas to the table, no matter what they are.

 IBM is another great tech company that has seen multiple ups and downs.
 Their turnaround in the 1990s, under the tenure of Louis Gerstner, required innovation that was based on execution, as opposed to solely looking at the vision.